jdyver/cd-demo/README.md

 # cd-demo-jd
 A scale and continuous delivery demo using Jenkins on DC/OS.
+- Now updated for adding the Docker build and publish
-- Now updated to work with the latest DC/OS (1.12), Mesosphere Github repo access and Docker credentials
+- Works with the latest DC/OS (1.12), Mesosphere Github repo access and Docker credentials

 ## What We Are Showing
 ### Exercise 1.
 Manual Setup of Jenkins Configuration for an Automated CI/CD Workflow